 Detailed geotechnical and geomorphic assessments were conducted at 38 locations throughout the Impoundment (shown as a green dot and numbered on Figures 4-1-4-5).
-Detailed assessment sites were selected by the geotechnical engineer or fluvial geomorphologist at locations where features of particular geomorphic or geotechnical interest existed or, in some cases, where features and characteristics were representative of a given area.16 Sites selected for detailed assessment exhibited a wide range of riverbank conditions from low, well vegetated or stabilized areas to areas of riverbank erosion or instability where vegetation was not as prevalent.
-Observed sites also included areas where recent stabilization occurred which employed newer techniques such as large woody debris and vegetation only.
-The detailed geotechnical and geomorphic assessments were conducted in addition to the land-based methodology required by the RSP.
-The assessments were used to complement observations made while traversing the riverbanks.
+Detailed assessment sites were selected by the geotechnical engineer or fluvial geomorphologist at locations where features of particular geomorphic or geotechnical interest existed or, in some cases, where features and characteristics were representative of a given area.
+Sites selected for detailed assessment exhibited a wide range of riverbank conditions from low, well vegetated or stabilized areas to areas of riverbank erosion or

-15 Report sections discussing the 2013 FRR provide a preliminary, high level overview of the field efforts conducted during the 2013 FRR survey.
+&lt;sup>15 Report sections discussing the 2013 FRR provide a preliminary, high level overview of the field efforts conducted during the 2013 FRR survey.
 For the most up to date, detailed information regarding the 2013 FRR refer to FirstLight's 2013 Full River Reconnaissance Survey report filed with FERC on September 15, 2014.

-16 Detailed site assessments were not conducted at every land-based segment but instead only at areas of interest as noted by the geotechnical engineer and/or fluvial geomorphologist.
+&lt;sup>16 Detailed site assessments were not conducted at every land-based segment but instead only at areas of interest as noted by the geotechnical engineer and/or fluvial geomorphologist.
 In the event that a detailed assessment was not conducted at a given land-based segment, the combination of the land and boat-based surveys ensured comprehensive coverage of all riverbanks throughout the Impoundment.